Is this you?

 How to Test for Candida Overgrowth

 You can test for candida via blood, stool and urine.
 Urine testing seems most effective.
 It’s hard to test for candida via stool, because it doesn’t survive the preservative in stool cultures.
-You can also do this easy at-home spit test, which is supposedly pretty accurate.
-I would not use that as a primary diagnostic tool, however.

-But I recommend anyone with the symptoms I listed at the top of the page consider a candida cleanse.
+I recommend anyone with the symptoms I listed at the top of the page consider a candida cleanse.
 I’ve seen many stool tests come back clean for yeast even though the person exhibits all the symptoms associated with too much yeast.
 With that said, I always recommend stool testing for other bacteria and parasites, because yeast often accompanies those infections, and you want to address it all together.
 If you suffer from the symptoms I mentioned, I recommend doing the candida protocol to kill it off.

 How to Get Rid of Candida for Good